Performance Comparison Between A Simple Full-Duplex Multi-Antenna Relay And A Passive Reflecting Intelligent Surface: System, FD Relay, and Channel Models

 \subsection{System Model}

 The system model is comprised of a single-antenna source transmitter, $S$, a single-antenna destination receiver, $D$, and an intermediary device that facilitates the transmission between the source and the destination.
-The intermediary device can either be a FD relay, as shown in Fig.~\ref{fig_relay} or an IRS, as shown in Fig.~\ref{fig_irs}.
-The FD relay and the IRS are assumed to employ the same number of antenna elements.
-Next, both systems are assumed to use identical total transmit power $P_T$.
-In the case of the IRS system, the total power $P_T$ is used entirely by the source, whereas in the FD relaying system the total power $P_T$ is shared between the source, which uses power $P_S$, and the relay, which uses power $P_R$, such that $P_S+P_R=P_T$ holds.
+The intermediary device can either be a FD relay, as shown in Fig.~\ref{fig_relay}, or an RIS, as shown in Fig.~\ref{fig_irs}.
+The FD relay and the RIS are assumed to employ the same number of antenna elements.
+Next, both systems are assumed to use identical total transmit power, denoted by $P_T$.
+In the case of the RIS system, the total power $P_T$ is used entirely by the source, whereas in the FD relaying system the total power $P_T$ is shared between the source, which uses power $P_S$, and the relay, which uses power $P_R$, such that $P_S+P_R=P_T$ holds.

 We assume that the source and the destination cannot communicate directly due to physical obstacles, whereas the intermediary device has unobstructed LoS to both the source and the destination.
-As a result, the communication between the source and the destination must be conducted via the intermediary device, the FD relay or the IRS.
+As a result, the communication between the source and the destination must be conducted via the intermediary device, the FD relay or the RIS.

-\subsection{Model of the proposed FD relay}
+\subsection{Model of the Proposed FD Relay}

-The relay in the relay-assisted communications system depicted in Fig.~\ref{fig_relay}, is a massive-antenna FD decode-and-forward relay constructed as follows.
+The relay in the relay-assisted communications system, depicted in Fig.~\ref{fig_relay}, is a multi-antenna FD decode-and-forward relay constructed as follows.
 The relay is comprised of two mutually isolated planar antenna arrays: ($i$) a receiving planar array with $M$ antennas, and ($ii$) a transmitting planar array with $N$ antennas, where $M+N=K$ and $K$ is the total number of antenna elements at the FD relay.
 The receiving and transmitting planner arrays are only passively isolated, hence, there is no active self-interference cancellation used.

 As can be seen from the structure of the proposed FD relay illustrated in Fig.~\ref{fig_relay}, the receive-side of the FD relay is comprised of $M$ antennas, each connected to a $b$-bit analog phase shifter.
 The $b$-bit analog phase shifter can shift the phase of the received signal at the given antenna element by a phase from the following set